csci1710/book/book/src/chapters/finite_and_inductive/finite_and_inductive_3.md

 <details>
 <summary>Think, then click!</summary>

 The core challenge here is that we'll never have enough integers to actually count `#Int`.
 However, we _can_ ask for the maximum integer---`max[Int]`.
-So we could say that `arr.lastIndex` is less than `div[max[Int], 2]`.
+So we could say that `arr.lastIndex` is less than `divide[max[Int], 2]`.
 This might be a little conservative, but it guarantees that the array is never larger than half of the maximum integer.

 </details>
 </br>